Cfoulcard/Android-Sensor-Engine/README.md

 ![Sensor Select Screen](https://github.com/Cfoulcard/Sound-Tech-Sensors/blob/master/mockups/featured_image.png)

-This is a personal project being developed and maintained for devices running on Android.
+This is a project being developed and maintained for devices running on Android.
 It capitalizes on sensors and utilities on Android smartphones.
 One overaching goal I'm on a quest to achieve is clean code and clean design.
-As this is my first real app I'm out to document and explain code/features.
-Also a clean/vibrant/picture based UI is used to make using the app simple and easy.
+A clean/vibrant/picture based UI is used to make using the app simple and easy.
+You could say I'm helping UI fall in love with UX.
 So far the following features have been developed:
 - Sound Decibel Reading
 - Ambient Air Temperature Sensor
 - Light Sensor